tyrone-sudeium/LaunchXIV/README.md

 > properly.

 * Clone this repo (obviously).
-* Install Xcode 9.2.
+* Install Xcode 11.3+.
-* Install Carthage.
-Consider `brew install carthage`.
-* Run `carthage update` in the repo root.
 * Open `LaunchXIV.xcodeproj` in Xcode.
+* You'll probably need to change the Bundle ID for codesigning.
-Build & Run.
+* Build & Run.

 # FAQ